 The Environmental Science department aims to look beyond the campus community, and study global, national and especially local community issues.
 We actively seek to participate in the solution(s) of specific environment-related community problems and to aid those communities in assessing their resources and planning.
 Ideally, communities will be involved in the education of our students and vice versa.
 Community service, exemplified in our Senior Practicum and Field Experience courses, will remain the capstone of the Environmental Science and Environmental Sustainability majors.
 Earth Science majors are actively engaged with the community as part of their double major in Education.
 They are able to share their real world experiences with the K-12 audience.
 Additional professional development opportunities for students include a required community internship, resume building and networking workshops, and discussions with professionals (including Environmental Science alumni) to learn how to become stronger job applicants.

 The Environmental Science department believes it has a mandate to challenge students to excellence in scholarship by providing programs of study which are current, relevant, and focused, and to assure that the students are provided with the means to meet that challenge.
 The programs aim to actively and continuously measure the success of that challenge through ongoing student and faculty assessments.

 As an interdisciplinary program, Environmental Science does not seek to impose any single avenue of scholarship among its faculty.
 Rather, faculty are encouraged to pursue research and scholarship in an atmosphere of the greatest possible freedom both by contributing to their own disciplines and by the effective dissemination of those bodies of knowledge through sound and innovative teaching.

-Faculty within the program will serve the University community through service in School and University-wide committees and within the Faculty Senate and Senate Councils, and by partnering with community organizations to provide meaningful real-world and networking opportunities for our students.
+Faculty within the program will serve the University community through service in School and University-wide committees, within the Faculty Senate and Senate Councils, and by partnering with community organizations to provide meaningful real-world and networking opportunities for our students.